 You cannot use floating-point numbers with the eval function.
 For example, you cannot add 1.5 to 2 as in the above example.
-SAS treats period in a numeric expression as a character value and this will cause an error because it failed to add a character value to a number.
+SAS treats a period in a numeric expression as a character value, which will cause an error because it failed to add a character value to a number.

 All parts of the macro language that evaluate expressions (for example, %IF and %DO statements) call %EVAL to evaluate the expressions.

 The %EVAL function can be called explicitly or implicitly.
 It appears elusive and problematic when its argument is a macro expression that contains special characters, mixed arithmetic and logical operators, or any other macro quoting functions.